EdbMails EDB Recovery and Migration software

 5. Update the domain name in the DNS records to point to the new Exchange 2016 server.

-• To receive messages on the Exchange server 2016, change the DNS records known as MX records to enable email to work with the new server you have migrated to.
+• To receive messages on the Exchange server 2016, update MX records to enable email to work with the new server you have migrated to.
 In addition, configure the Autodiscover record to allow Outlook to connect to the migrated mailboxes.

 6. Create a new Outlook profile for users in the new domain